 - CON: Emiratisation and setting up a business can be frustrating

-Emiratisation, an effort to increase the presence of Emiratis employed in the private sector, is a high priority for the government, and is a serious consideration for all private sector companies.
-This means it's not uncommon to have an Emirati superior who is less qualified than his subordinates.
+Emiratisation, an effort to increase the presence of Emiratis employed in the private sector, is a high priority for the government and is a serious consideration for all private sector companies.
+This means it's not uncommon to have an Emirati superior who is less qualified than their subordinates.